Best Countries To Live In The World >> for a quality lifestyle.

 What indices are used to determine the best countries to live in, and how do they differ?

-The Legatum Prosperity Index and United Nations Human Development Report are key, focusing on factors like economic stability, natural environment, literacy, and life expectancy.
+The Legatum Prosperity Index and the United Nations Human Development Report are key indicators, focusing on factors such as economic stability, natural environment, literacy, and life expectancy.
 The Where Can I Live Cheapest Countries to Live and Safest Countries to Live indices are also key.

 How does the cost of living affect the ranking of the best countries for Expats?